-Local government in Oregon is predominantly financed by the property tax, although there are other local taxes, such as hotel/motel taxes, transit taxes and, in Multnomah County, a business income tax.
+Local government in Oregon is predominantly financed by the property tax, although there are other local taxes, such as hotel/motel, transit and, in Multnomah County, a business income tax.

 Most local governments must prepare and adopt an annual budget.
 This includes schools, counties, cities, ports, rural fire protection districts, water districts, urban renewal agencies and special districts.
 Oregon’s Local Budget Law establishes standard budget procedures and requires citizen participation in budget preparation and public disclosure of the budget before it is formally adopted.
 A budget officer must be appointed and a budget committee formed.
 The budget officer prepares a draft budget, and the budget committee reviews and revises it before it is approved.
 Notices are then published, copies of the budget are made available for public review, and at least two opportunities for public comment are provided.